graphSLAM-thesis-cvut/subt_exploration/README.md

 # Dependencies
 ## For simulation
-You need to have Nvidia VGA to be able to run simulation <br> if you run simulator from docker, you need to install docker: <br>
+You need to have Nvidia VGA to be able to run simulation <br> if you run the simulator from docker, you need to install docker: <br>
 https://docs.docker.com/engine/install/ubuntu/ <br>
 Also go through post-installation steps to be able to run docker without sudo: <br>
 https://docs.docker.com/engine/install/linux-postinstall/ <br>
-Install nvidia docker: <br>
+Install NVIDIA docker: <br>
 https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

 ## Other dependencies: